 Medical Case Management

-Medical Case Management provides people living with HIV or AIDS with a comprehensive service plan, referrals to appropriate resources, and coordination of service.
+Medical Case Management provides people living with HIV or AIDS with a comprehensive service plan, linkage and referrals to appropriate resources, and coordination of service.

 - Living with HIV or AIDS